RICommunity/TAP/readme.md

 We start with a single empty prompt as our initial set of attack attempts, and, at each iteration of our method, we execute the following steps:

-1. *Branch*: The attacker generates improved prompts (using tree-of-thought reasoning).
+1. *(Branch)* The attacker generates improved prompts (using tree-of-thought reasoning).
-2. *Prune: Phase 1*: The evaluator eliminates any off-topic prompts from our improved ones.
+2. *(Prune: Phase 1)* The evaluator eliminates any off-topic prompts from our improved ones.
-3. *Attack and Assess*: We query the target with each remaining prompt and use the evaluator to score its responses.
+3. *(Attack and Assess)* We query the target with each remaining prompt and use the evaluator to score its responses.
 If a successful jailbreak is found, we return its corresponding prompt.
-4. *Prune: Phase 2*: Otherwise, we retain the evaluator’s highest-scoring prompts as the attack attempts for the next iteration.
+4. *(Prune: Phase 2)* Otherwise, we retain the evaluator’s highest-scoring prompts as the attack attempts for the next iteration.

 Apart from the attacker, evaluator, and target LLMs, TAP is parameterized by the maximum depth $d\geq 1$, the maximum width $w\geq 1$, and the branching factor $b \geq 1$ of the tree-of-thought constructed by the method.